Erectile Dysfunction

 Age can also play a part in ED as it might take longer to develop an erection, or it may not be as firm as you get older.

-Common psychological causes of ED
+Common Psychological Causes of ED

 Now, let’s explore the psychological issues that can lead to ED and sexual dysfunction.
 It’s not always a definitive cause.
 There can be several psychological factors causing ED, or it could also be a combination of mental and physical influences.
 Common psychological causes of ED are as follows.

-Performance anxiety
+Performance Anxiety

 Performance anxiety affects people of all genders.
 Worrying about performing sexually or ensuring your partner is sexually satisfied can be stressful, leading to anxiety and sexual dysfunction.
-If you have had a negative sexual experience in the past, it can also impact how you feel about sex with a new partner.

 Depression